AY2425S1-CS2103T-F14A-3/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>

   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Sort Client List: `sort`

-Sorts the client list in ascending order by the specified field.

-Format: sort `FIELD`

-* `FIELD` can be either `deadline` or `name`.
-* `FIELD` are case-sensitive. e.g., `sort name` is valid, but `sort NAME` will result in an error.
-* Sorting by name arranges clients in alphabetical order.
-* Sorting by deadline arranges clients in ascending order based on their project deadlines, with earlier dates appearing first and later dates at the back.

-Examples:
-* `sort name` sorts the client list alphabetically by name.
-* `sort deadline` sorts the client list by project deadline (earlier dates first).

 ### Delete Client Details : `delete`